puppetlabs/puppetlabs-scheduled_task/README.md

   You should format dates as YYYY-MM-DD, although other date formats may work (under the hood, this uses Date.parse).
 * `minutes_interval` — The repeat interval in minutes.
 * `minutes_duration` — The duration in minutes, needs to be greater than the minutes_interval.
+* `random_delay` --- A random delay to add to the start time of the trigger.
+  The format for this is a duration string (ISO8601) like PT15M for 15 minutes or P1DT3H24M for 1 day, 3 hours and 24 minutes.
+This property requires a compatibility of 2 or higher and is only supported for schedule-based triggers (daily, weekly, monthly, and once).
+* `delay` --- A fixed delay to add to the start time of event-based triggers.
+  The format for this is a duration string (ISO8601) like PT15M for 15 minutes or P1DT3H24M for 1 day, 3 hours and 24 minutes.
+This property requires a compatibility of 2 or higher and is only supported for event-based triggers (boot, logon, registration, event, and session state change).
 * For daily triggers:
   * `every` — How often the task should run, as a number of days.
     Defaults to 1.